xuwen-ho/tp/docs/UserGuide.md

 **:information_source: Notes about `export` command:**<br>

 - When using the application for the first time, executing the `export` command when the `addressbook.json` is missing will result in an error.
 Try executing other commands first.
 This will result `addressbook.json` file to be created.
-- When the `perons.csv` or `assignments.csv` files are being used by another application running `export` command will result in an error.
+- When the `persons.csv` or `assignments.csv` files are being used by another application running `export` command will result in an error.

 </div>